iocchi/marr_gz/README.md

 ## actuators

 - pan-tilt: for the wheeled base (cameras will be mounted here)
+- amrs: two 1 dof arms for wheeled robot

 ## sensors

-On the wheeled base, IMU and lidar are placed on the base, while cameras on the pan-tilt unit, if present, otherwise on a fixed support.

 - IMU
 - lidar
 - RGB camera
 - RGBD camera

+On the wheeled base, IMU and lidar are placed on the base, while cameras on the pan-tilt unit, if present, otherwise on a fixed support.

 On the reacher base, sensors are placed on the end-effector.

 # Controllers

 Available controllers:

-- diffdrive for wheels
+- differential drive for wheeled robot
-- effort|veocity|position for arms
+- effort|veocity|position controllers for arms

 Check running controllers